narayanprusty/staking/README.md

 # Scalable Reward Distribution on the Ethereum

-This project implements the stacking mechanism mentioned [here](docs/staking.pdf).
+This project implements the staking mechanism mentioned [here](docs/staking.pdf).

 Run the following commands to test the contract: